← Back to eero Routers Modem / Router UFB Settings

 - Locate the reset button on the back of the eero 6+.

-- After the router resets, use the default login credentials and repeat the configuration from Step 3.
+- After the router resets, use the default login credentials and repeat the configuration from step 3.

 If you are still unable to connect, please reach out to our support team at [email protected] for further assistance.